How to Sell a House Fast Without a Realtor

 Quick Answer

 Florida doesn't require a real estate agent to sell your house.
-You can list FSBO, but you'll need to handle pricing, marketing, contract preparation, and state-required disclosures on your own.
-The fastest no-agent option is selling directly to a cash buyer, which cuts the timeline from months to days.
+You can list FSBO, but you'll need to handle pricing, marketing, contract preparation, and state-required disclosures on your own. a direct cash-buyer option may shorten the timeline when title, payoff, access, and seller documents are ready.

 What FSBO Actually Requires in Florida